Chatfield State Park

 Facilities

-The courtesy docks are removed seasonally when ice forms on the lake.
+The courtesy docks are available seasonally and will be removed when ice starts to form on the lake.

-Chatfield has a full-service marina offering slip rentals, boat rentals, boat storage and grill.
-Please contact the marina for information at 303-791-5555.
-Services are available seasonally.
+Chatfield has a full service marina offering slip rentals, boat rentals, boat storage and Seagull’s restaurant.
+For information, please call the Marina at 303-791-5555, email [email protected] or visit the Chatfield Marina website.
+Services available seasonally.

 Boating and Fishing